luapower/nw/nw.md

 representing left, top, right and bottom anchors respectively.

 Anchors are a simple but very powerful way of doing stitched layouting.
-This is how they work: there's four anchors for each side of a view.
+This is how they work: there's four possible anchors, one for each side of a view.
 Setting an anchor on one side fixates the distance between that side and the same side of the window the view is on, so that when the window is moved/resized, the view is also moved/resized in order to preserve the initial distance to that side of the window.

 #### `view:rect_changed(x, y, w, h)`